 Do Calathea Like To Be Root Bound?

 Root bound Calathea can produce stunted growth.
 For best root care try to repot your plant once a year (more or less if the plant requires it).

 You can also look at the bottom of the pot to see if there are any roots coming out of the drainage holes.
 If this is the case then you definitely need to think about doing some repotting.

 Will Calathea Leaves Uncurl?

 The leaves on your Calathea may uncurl, it depends how significant the damage done to them is.
-Try to treat the issue before it becomes serious.
-If you notice the leaves starting to curl then get on top of it before they’re clasped in on themselves.
-Calathea care is important to help preventing leaf curling before it starts.
+The main causes of leaf curling is underwatering and intense light.
+Try to treat the issue before it becomes serious by watering your plant when its dry and moving it away from strong light sources.
+If you notice the leaves starting to curl then get on top of it before they’re clasped in on themselves as underwatering and direct sunlight can kill a Calathea if left too long.

 How Big Do Calathea Grow?